cast & crew

 Anna Moore

-Anna Moore has appeared on "General Hospital," "Criminal Minds," "Law & Order: CI," and starred in Logo TV’s short film "Not Gay" (Director Tony Wei).
-She was recently selected as the face of the MTV ad campaign for "Love Coach", and as a host of the third season of Director Jon Nash’s "Venice Basketball League."
-Anna made her feature film debut acting opposite Uma Thurman in "The Life Before Her Eyes" (Director Vadim Perelman’s second feature), for which she attended the New York City premiere in 2008.
-Anna will be appearing opposite Ellen Barkin in Director Cam Archer’s upcoming feature film "Shit Year" (due for release in 2010).
+Anna Moore has appeared on NBC's "Love Bites," "General Hospital," "Criminal Minds," "Law & Order: CI," and starred in Logo TV’s short film "Not Gay" (Director Tony Wei).
+She was selected as the face of the MTV ad campaign for "Love Coach", and as a host of the third season of Director Jon Nash’s "Venice Basketball League."
+Anna made her feature film debut acting opposite Uma Thurman in "The Life Before Her Eyes" (Director Vadim Perelman’s second feature).
+Anna appears opposite Ellen Barkin in Director Cam Archer’s feature film "Shit Year".
 She also starred in the short film "Sam and Ben" (AZN TV), for which she was nominated as "Best Actress" at the 2008 International Asian American Film Festival in New York City.
+Other feature film credits include "America is Still the Place", "LA Rush,", "I'm Charlie Walker" and "The Shattering".

 Halley Feiffer

 Haviland Morris has appeared in the films "Sixteen Candles," "Who's That Girl?," "Reckless," "Love or Money," "A Shock To The System," "Gremlins 2: The New Batch," "The Last Supper," "Dear Diary," "Home Alone 3," "Rick," "The Baxter," "Joshua," "Cherry Crush," "Calling It Quits" and "Adam."
-Television viewers have seen her in "Army Wives," "One Tree Hill," "One Life To Live," "Canterbury's Law," "Homicide: Life on the Street," "Sex and the City," "Cosby" "Diagnosis Murder," "Family Ties," the PBS American Playhouse films, "Andre's Mother," "Life Under Water and Love and Other Sorrows," and three different "Law and Order" franchises.
+Television viewers have seen her in "Elementary," "Quarry," "City on a Hill," "Blue Bloods," "Army Wives," "One Tree Hill," "One Life To Live," "Canterbury's Law," "Homicide: Life on the Street," "Sex and the City," "Cosby" "Diagnosis Murder," "Family Ties," the PBS American Playhouse films, "Andre's Mother," "Life Under Water and Love and Other Sorrows," and three different "Law and Order" franchises.
 Her Broadway credits include "Ring 'Round The Moon" and "Arcadia" (Lincoln Center Theater) and "Tartuffe: Born Again" (Circle in the Square).
 Off-Broadway, she has performed at Playwrights Horizons, Second Stage, Naked Angels, Manhattan Theatre Club, WPA, and Theatre Off-Park.
-She lives in NYC with her husband and two children, where she sells residential real estate for Halstead Property.
+She lives in NYC with her husband and two children.

 Nicole Ehinger

-Nicole Ehinger plays Abigail Williams in Disney's upcoming feature film "The Sorcerer's Apprentice" (2010 release).
-Other film credits include "Ice Age: Dawn of the Dinosaurs," "Tara," "Proud American;" and for TV, "Kidnapped."
+Nicole Ehinger plays Abigail Williams in Disney's feature film "The Sorcerer's Apprentice" (2010 release).
+Other film credits include "Ice Age: Dawn of the Dinosaurs," "Tara," "Proud American;" and for TV, "Law and Order: SVU," "Louie," "NOS4A2"and "Kidnapped."

 Maximillian Sherer